 Talk about travel

-If you’ve been lucky enough to explore the world, or even just your local area, you’re bound to have a collection of experiences to share with your company.
+If you’ve been lucky enough to explore the world, or even just your local area, you’re bound to have a collection of experiences and memories to share.

 If your date is a fellow globetrotter, your travel experiences can make for a fun, low-pressure conversation topic, while still giving you the opportunity to learn something meaningful about each other’s personalities, interests, and values.